cometbft/cometbft/docs/rfc/rfc-103-incoming-txs-when-catching-up.md

 size (top graph) and the number of rejected transactions (middle graph) increases significantly compared to the optimizated code (right side).

-In summary, the results presented above indicate that the optimization is effectively improving the system's performance and should be kept for now.
+__Decision__ The results presented above indicate that the optimization is effectively improving the system's performance and should be kept for now.
 In particular, the decrease in mempool size implies that the memory usage of the catching-up node is lower compared to those with the unoptimized code.